n123git/save-docs/general.md

 title: General (Read First)
 ---

-This page marks the basic layout of save files - and all the fundamentals needed to understand it (with the assumption you understand basic concepts such as endianess and constructs such as signed/unsigned integers and bitmasks).
+This page marks the basic layout of save files (with the assumption you understand basic concepts such as endianness, and constructs such as signed integers and bitmasks).

 The Save System is composed of 2 little-endian file types:
- * `game*.yw` files, these hold the main save file data and are named as such, where `game1.yw` is the 1st save file, `game2.yw` is the 2nd, and `game3.yw` is the 3rd and final save file.
-These store everything you cant initially see before entering the save file and use a `SectionID` format.
+ * `game*.yw` files, these hold the main save file data and are named as such, where `game1.yw` is the 1st save file, `game2.yw` is the 2nd, and `game3.yw` is the 3rd and final save file (in game displayed top to bottom).
+These store everything aside from the player's name, encryption keys and preview data.
+It use a `SectionID` format.
  * `head.yw` files, these contain the player's name, encryption keys for V2 saves - along with their preview data (all the data seen before you click on a save file).
-Note that editing most of the preview data is usually pointless as saving will restore it to it's correct value, although this dosen't apply to all of them.
+Editing most of the preview data is pointless as saving will restore it to it's actual value - although this dosen't apply to all properties such as the player's name.
 These are encrypted identically to `YW1` save files.

 # SectionID Format